Vedant-47/Pre-Processing/README.md

 6. Update the MongoDB connection string in the code if necessary (default is "mongodb://localhost:27017/").

 ## Usage
-The `CarDataProcessor` class provides an interactive interface for data processing.
-Users can:
-1. Connect to a MongoDB database
+To use this project:

+1. Ensure you have imported your car dataset into MongoDB.
+2. Run the CarDataProcessor script.
+3. Follow the interactive prompts to process your data:
-2. Choose columns to drop
+   - Choose columns to drop
-3. Handle null values
+   - Handle null values
-4. Remove duplicates
+   - Remove duplicates
-5. Encode categorical variables
+   - Encode categorical variables
-6. Detect and handle outliers
+   - Detect and handle outliers
-7. Split the dataset into training and testing sets
+   - Split the dataset into training and testing sets
-8. Output processed data to CSV or MongoDB
+4. The processed data will be saved back to MongoDB and optionally exported as CSV.

 ## Key Methods
 - `dropping_values()`: Allows user to drop specified columns